Allegories of Modern Life

 No Exit (1944) is a play by French philosopher, writer, and critic Jean-Paul Sartre.
 Sartre was drafted into the French army during World War II and spent nearly a year as a German prisoner of war.
 He then wrote and debuted No Exit in Paris while the city was still under German occupation and control.
 No Exit is comprised of one act which takes place in a single room in the afterlife, which the characters...
 Read No Exit Summary

-Parable of the Sower is a science fiction novel, the first in author Octavia E. Butler’s two-part series.
-Butler followed her 1993 publication with Parable of the Talents in 1998.
-The premier book tells the story of Lauren Oya Olamina, a teenage girl of color growing up in a post-apocalyptic society decimated by climate change.
-As the book begins, she relates her life in a community near Los Angeles in 2024 with a minister father...
+Parable of the Sower is a science fiction novel, the first in author Octavia E. Butler’s two-part Parable series.
+Butler followed this 1993 publication with Parable of the Talents in 1998.
+Also known as the Earthseed series, the duology follows a community in a dystopian/post-apocalyptic version of the 21st-century United States.
+The societal collapse is due to environmental and class issues, including corporate power and greed, climate collapse, and growing inequality between the upper and...
 Read Parable of the Sower Summary

 Paradiso is the third and concluding part of The Divine Comedy, Dante Alighieri’s three-part epic narrative poem.
 It completes the allegorical journey initiated by the first two parts, Inferno (Hell) and Purgatorio (Purgatory).
 Beatrice, who symbolizes Dante’s ideal woman and who had previously accompanied him through the past part of Purgatory, here accompanies him as he journeys through the nine levels or spheres of Heaven, which are represented by various celestial bodies.
 In each sphere...
 Read Paradiso Summary